 This is a hike that is easy at first, when you walk through seasonal wild flowers.
 Later, you are going to need to watch your step around The Fissures and at Taft Point.
 The views are magnificent!

-It’s an easy route but can easily take 1 to 2 hours to complete.
+It’s an easy route but can easily take 1 to 2 hours to complete so is moderate not for little kids but for older kids or kids that are use to hike.
 It’s open all year round, and remember dogs are not allowed.